lunduniversity/introprog-scalalib/README.md

 Download the latest jar-file from here: https://github.com/lunduniversity/introprog-scalalib/releases

-Or from Maven central: https://search.maven.org/search?q=a:introprog_2.12
+Or from Maven central here: https://search.maven.org/search?q=a:introprog_2.12

+Or get any version from here: https://repo1.maven.org/maven2/se/lth/cs/introprog_2.12/

 Put the jar-file on your classpath when you run the Scala REPL, for example:
 ```